Edin2021/portfolio-v2/README.md

 # Personal Portoflio

-This serves as my personal portfolio project, meticulously designed to showcase a curated selection of my past accomplishments, as well as a testament to my evolving skill set in the dynamic field I'm passionate about.
-I'm unwaveringly committed to continuous learning and growth in this career path, always seeking new challenges and opportunities to expand my expertise.
+This is my personal portfolio project, where I proudly display my past projects and the skills I've acquired in my journey so far.
+I'm always eager to learn and grow in this field.

 ## [Portfolio Link](https://edinsikira.com/)